 Endometriosis is a confusing condition with various symptoms, no symptoms, or severe symptoms.
 It’s not always easy to diagnose, leaving many women to suffer with pelvic pain and other unpleasant symptoms for years.
 Here are six signs you may have endometriosis.

-If you are a woman who suffers with pelvic floor disorders like incontinence or an overactive bladder, the benefits of seeing a urogynecologist are compelling.
-It doesn’t mean giving up a trusted gynecologist you already see, but it is adding another resource or specialist for certain female health issues.
+If you are a woman who suffers from urinary incontinence or frequent urination, you should see a urogynecologist.
+It doesn’t mean giving up a trusted gynecologist you already see.
+Rather, the goal is to seek the advice of a specialist who focuses on female bladder issues.

 Noticing a few spots of blood between periods can be worrisome, and although women may see spots in their underwear or on toilet tissue, there are usually benign reasons for these occurrences.
 Here are seven conditions that can cause sporadic spotting between periods in addition to when you should be concerned enough to seek medical advice.